Complexity phase transitions in instantaneous quantum polynomial-time circuits

 \section{Abstract}

 We study a subclass of the Instantaneous Quantum Polynomial-time (IQP) circuit with a varying density of two-qubit gates.
-We identify two phase transitions as a function of the gate density.
-At the first transition, the coherent Gibbs representation of the output state transitions from quasi-local to extended, and becomes completely non-local after the second transition, resembling that of Haar random states.
-We introduce several new diagnostics to argue that learning the distribution after the first transition already becomes classically intractable, even though its output distribution is far from random.
-Our work thus opens a novel pathway for exploring quantum advantage in more practical setups whose outcome distributions are more structured than random states.
+In addition to a known anticoncentration regime, we identify novel parameter conditions where the model is classically simulable or the output distribution follows the Porter-Thomas distribution.
+By showing that those parameter regimes do not coincide, we argue the presence of more than two phases in the model.
+The learnability of the output distribution of this model is further studied, which indicates that an energy-based model fails to learn the output distribution even when it is not anticoncentrated.
+Our study reveals that a quantum circuit model can have multiple fine-grained complexity phases, suggesting the potential for quantum advantage even when the output distribution is far from the Porter-Thomas distribution.

 It is widely believed that classical computers require an exponential amount of resources to simulate a general quantum system.
-Computational complexity theory provides a rigorous mathematical foundation of this belief by proving that the outcome distribution of a certain subclass of quantum system is classically intractable.
+Computational complexity theory provides a rigorous mathematical foundation of this belief by proving that the output distribution of a certain subclass of quantum system is classically intractable.
 Such examples include BosonSampling~\cite{aaronson2011computational}, instantaneous quantum polynomial-time (IQP) circuits~\cite{bremner2011classical,bremner2016average} as well as random circuits with one and two qubit gates~\cite{boixo2018characterizing,bouland2019complexity} on which Google's recent ``quantum advantage'' claim~\cite{arute2019quantum} is based.
 On the other hand, when the unitary operators allowed in the system are insufficient for universal quantum computation, one can often devise an efficient classical algorithm for this task.
-For instance, free fermions~\cite{lieb1961two}, matchgates~\cite{knill2001fermionic,valiant2002quantum,terhal2002classical} and Clifford~\cite{gottesman1998heisenberg,aaronson2004improved} circuits allow for efficient classical simulation.
-Then the natural question arises: ``Where is the boundary between classically simulable and intractable quantum systems?"
+Such examples include free fermions~\cite{lieb1961two}, matchgates~\cite{knill2001fermionic,valiant2002quantum,terhal2002classical}, and Clifford~\cite{gottesman1998heisenberg,aaronson2004improved} circuits.
+Then a natural question arises: ``Where is the boundary between classically simulable and intractable quantum systems?"